• Skip to primary navigation

 • The best dough for this pie is one which produces a flaky crust yet is tender and sturdy.
 I highly recommend this dough recipe which holds up well to a heavy filling.

-• Add the filling to the dough-lined pie tin and smooth the berries evenly in the pan, after all everyone wants their equal share of berries!
+• Add blueberry filling to the dough-lined pie tin and smooth berries evenly in the pan, after all everyone wants their equal share of berries!

 • Lightly whip an egg and, using a pastry brush, apply to the top crust.
 Sprinkle generously with raw sugar for an extra bit of crunch!